joeatwork/python-lzw/README.txt

 for simple, stream-friendly data compression, built around iterators.
 Please see the accompanying LICENSE.txt file for license terms.

-lzw currently requires python 2.6 to run, this will likely change to support python 3.0 in (near) future releases.
+lzw currently requires python 2.7 or python 3.4 to run.

 Before going on, potential users are advised to take a look at the gzip, zlib, bz2, zipfile, and tarfile modules available in the python